pearlanyanwu/intro-to-web-development/README.md

 ### Spring 2022 - San Francisco State University

-Notice: The size of this file is larger than GitHub accepts.
+Note: The size of this file is larger than GitHub accepts.

 To watch this 10-minute demo, please follow these steps:
 1. Select the file.